humbertodias/love-canvas-express/README.md

 # Canvas Express

+Note: This repository only contains the game's releases, as I'm not using any VCS.

 Canvas Express is a free as in freedom, minimalist and fast-paced, boxing-themed fighting game.
 Matches consist of a single 30-second round that probably won't event last as long---three of four well placed punches will send your opponent to the canvas!

+## Downloading and running the game

-You can download the game from the releases section.
+You can download the game from the releases section:

 [Canvas Express releases](https://github.com/ramirobasile/canvas-express/releases)